Meshcapade/SMPL_blender_addon/README.md

 https://www.gnu.org/licenses/gpl-3.0.en.html

-- The SMPL, SMPL+H or SMPL-X model files used in or by this repo are available only under the SMPL-Commercial use license.
+- The SMPL, SMPL+H, SMPL-X, or SUPR model files used in or by this repo are available only under the SMPL-Commercial use license.
 Before using this product, please make sure you have an active SMPL Model commercial-use license.
 See models_license.md for further license information about SMPL & SMPL-X.

 - Body meshes generated using this add-on are covered under the SMPL-Body Creative-Commons-BY license: https://smpl.is.tue.mpg.de/bodylicense.html